pneyrinck/corecontrol/README.md

   }
 }
 ```
-The JSON representation of a module must follow the JSON schema for a Core Control module:
+The JSON schema for a Core Control module can be seen here:

 https://github.com/pneyrinck/corecontrol/blob/master/schema/v1/module.json

 Note that a module's JSON has a key/value object named "controls."
-The "controls" object represents the module's controls.
+The "controls" object provides info about the module's controls.
+Because it follows a schema, other applications can look at the JSON and know what a module's controls are.

 ###### Core Control Controls